-The NCAA Woman of the Year award honors graduating student-athletes who have distinguished themselves throughout their collegiate careers in the areas of academic achievement, athletics excellence, service and leadership.
+The NCAA Woman of the Year award honors graduating female student-athletes who have distinguished themselves throughout their collegiate careers in the areas of academic achievement, athletics excellence, service and leadership.
 Student-athletes are nominated only once in their career by their institution.

-Each institution is encouraged to honor its top graduating female student-athlete with this nomination and community recognition.
-The nomination form is completed and submitted by the institution via an online process to the conference office with which the nominee’s primary sport is affiliated.
-Institutions are urged to submit two nominations to their respective conference offices if at least one of the nominees is a woman of color or international student-athlete.
+Each NCAA member school is encouraged to honor its top graduating female student-athlete with this nomination and community recognition.
+The nomination form is completed and submitted by the member school via the NCAA Program Hub.
+Nominations are due Friday, May 29, 2015, by 5 p.m.
+Eastern time.
+Member schools are urged to submit two nominations if at least one of the nominees is a woman of color or international student-athlete.
 Nominees from reclassifying institutions will be considered and evaluated in the division in which they were nominated by a conference or, for independents, the division in which they competed in their primary sport.
 While each school can submit more than one nominee for consideration, the NCAA Program Hub technology will accept only one nomination per nominator.
 Therefore, any additional nominations will need to be submitted by another staff member at your school.

 Upon receiving nominations from its member schools, each conference will be responsible for assessing each nominee’s eligibility and subsequently select up to two conference nominees based on their respective achievements in service, leadership, athletics and academics.
-Conferences may recognize two nominees if at least one of the nominees is a woman of color or international student- athlete.
+Conferences may recognize two nominees if at least one of the nominees is a woman of color or international student-athlete.

 All honorees receive an NCAA certificate and will be recognized on NCAA.org.
-The top 10 honorees and the nine finalists from Divisions I, II and III, including the nine overall finalists, will be honored and the 2015 NCAA Woman of the Year winner announced at a dinner in Indianapolis October 18, 2015.
+The top 10 honorees from Divisions I, II and III, including the nine overall finalists, will be honored, and the 2015 NCAA Woman of the Year winner announced, at a dinner in Indianapolis on Sunday, October 18, 2015.